Environment Variables¶

 Python tools: environment and imports¶

-In practice this is rarely a problem: the target interpreter's installed packages and editable installs are discoverable without env vars.
-The cases where env_passthrough: true (or explicit env entries) are needed:
+In practice imports rarely need more: the target interpreter's installed packages and editable installs are discoverable without env vars.
+The cases where you need explicit env:/env_file: or an allowlist entry:

 - Code that reads env vars at import time (e.g. a Django